SalMod91/Try/README.md

 By employing the "Smokeywhite" color for the text on black chalkboards, the design captures the feeling of a relaxed atmosphere associated with handwritten chalkboard menus.
 It enhances the overall theme of the food truck website, conveying a sense of homemade goodness and approachability to visitors.

 - Links and logos <br>
 The color #ffb018, which also happens to be the color of the logo, has been carefully chosen to create engaging hover effects for both links and the logo itself.
-When users hover over links or the logo, the color transitions from the default state to #ffb018 providing visual feedback indicating interactivity.
+When users hover over links or the logo, the color transitions from the default state to #ffb018 providing visual feedback indicating interactivity and confirming an action to the user.

 ![Colour Palette](/assets/images/readme-images/colour-palette.webp)